 Where do you live in PEI?

-I work for the PEI Potato growers, so every day is different.
-My commute to work is less than 10 mins on most days!
-I could be travelling to a rural farm for a visit with a potato packer, working with agencies in planning our PEI Potatoes social media strategy, I would be preparing for a trip somewhere in North America to participate in a trade show or conference, I could be preparing for one of the many local festivals/events we sponsor or working with other food products on PEI to help promote the beautiful food we have from this province!
+Working in agriculture is different every day.
+My commute to work is less than 10 minutes on most days.
+I could be travelling to a rural farm to visit a potato packer, working with agencies in planning out PEI Potatoes social media strategy, I could be preparing for a trip somewhere in North America to participate in a trade show or conference, or working on one of the many festivals we sponsor or working with other food products on PEI to help promote the beautiful food we have from this province!

 What is your favourite thing about life in PEI?

-My favorite thing about PEI is the contrast.
-Charlottetown is a thriving vibrant city full of culture, food and music.
-There is so much to do!
-But a 15 minute drive takes you to rural farming and fishing communities that have their own culture.
-We often don’t think about it that hard, as it is so normal to us, but it is truly a unique way of life!
+My favorite thing about the Island is the contrast.
+Charlottetown is a thriving, vibrant city full of culture, food and music.
+But a 15 minute drive and beyond takes you to rural farming and fishing communities that have their own culture.
+For a small place, we have a lot of similarities, but also a lot of differences, too!

 What is something people wouldn't know if they're not from the island?